Table of Contents Show

 Carlsbad Caverns National Park is located in Southeastern New Mexico at the Chihuahuan Desert and the Guadalupe Mountains.
 It is 7 miles from White’s City and 23 miles from Carlsbad on US Hwy 62/180.

 Carlsbad Caverns National Park has bundles of caves within its boundaries.
-Of all the New Mexico National Parks, Carlsbad Caverns National Park has the largest cliff dwellings which have its face towards Texas and is known as El Captain.
+Of all the, Carlsbad Caverns National Park has the largest cliff dwellings which have its face towards Texas and are known as El Captain.
 It is 400 miles long and is the ancient remains of the coral reef.

 It can be an amazing experience for wildlife lovers as one of the prominent and most famous features of the cave is the large population of New Mexican Free-tailed bats.